odfdata/webflow-aws/README.md

 ## Deploy your website

-Finally, you are ready to go to **Webflow** and download your `.zip` file ([click here](https://university.webflow.com/lesson/code-export) to see the guide on how to download it).
+You are now ready to deploy your website.
+Start by going to **Webflow** and download your created website as a `.zip` file ([click here](https://university.webflow.com/lesson/code-export) to see a detailed guide on how to do it).

 Once you downloaded it, create a folder and put the `.zip` file inside.
-The folder's name doesn't matter.
+The folder's name doesn't matter, but make it meaningful for you.
+In our guide we will use the `example-website` folder

+### Set up DNS record

+Once your website is deployed, you will need a DNS Record to point to the file location.
+With `webflow-aws` you can do that in two ways:

+* create a **hosted zone inside Route53** ([guide](https://medium.com/@dbclin/amazon-route-53-and-dns-whats-in-a-name-28fa4ac2826c)) on the AWS account you're using to deploy the website.
+In this scenario `webflow-aws` automatically manages the creation of all needed configuration, both for DNS Records and for SSL Certificate verification.
+* **[beta]** use a **custom DNS manager**, such as GoDaddy or your domain registrant.
+In this scenario, do not configure Route 53 properties and, once website is published, instructions with CNAMEs to set will be shown to you, so that you can manually configure them.
+Moreover, during first website deployment, you will need to publish a TXT record to verify your SSL Certificate.

+With `webflow-aws` you can have one or more sub-domain point at your website, such as `example.com` and `www.example.com`.

+In the `webflow-aws-config.yaml` file you will need to set the list of domains you would like to have your website pointing at.
+For example, you can have `example.com` and `www.example.com` enabled.

 ### Create webflow-aws-config.yaml file